The Bankrate promise

 Both 401(k) and 403(b) plans may allow for loans, hardship withdrawals and an additional catch-up contribution for employees over age 50.
 An additional commonality includes allowing an employer match (should an employer choose to offer one).
 Contributing to your 403(b) at least up to the amount of your employer’s match is a good way to avoid leaving (almost) free money on the table.

 403(b) contribution limits

-Employees can contribute up to $20,500 in 2022.
-Those over age 50 can also contribute up to an additional $6,500 in catch-up contributions.
+Employees can contribute up to $22,500 in 2023.
+Those over age 50 can also contribute up to an additional $7,500 in catch-up contributions.
 Regardless of age, employees with at least 15 years of service with the same employer and an average annual contribution of less than $5,000 per year may be permitted to defer an extra $3,000 per year over and above normal IRS deferral limits (up to a lifetime limit of $15,000 for this type of catch-up contribution).
 Not all employers offer catch-up contributions based on the 15-year rule.